 Generally in their mid-30s to early 50s, this group is especially vulnerable to economic volatility and long-term unemployment.

 Career Concerns: They face challenges such as pay cuts, skill gaps and even fitting into younger work environments.
 Retrenchment may have further dampened their confidence.

 Career Goals: Where remaining in their current industries post-COVID-19 would be ideal, they understand the imperative to diversify their skillsets to augment employability.

 Game Plan: First, rest assured that you are not alone in taking a detour from your current calling.
 Consult a career coach for a strong and sound source of support in your mid-career transition.
-If you’re unsure of where to pivot, WSG’s Career Trial matches you to temporary positions to gain experience in a variety of industries.
-In the meantime, continue to upgrade yourself with new skills through SkillsFuture course.
+Also, continue to upgrade yourself with new skills through SkillsFuture course.